-You can travel direct from Vientiane to Udon Thani in Thailand by road in about 4 hours on a direct minivan or bus service.
+You can travel from Vientiane to Udon Thani in Thailand by road in about 3 hours by direct minivan or bus service.
 The advantage of travelling direct to Udon Thani, rather than to Nong Khai, is that it has an airport with cheap flights to Bangkok and Chiang Mai and a major bus station with direct services to destinations across Thailand.

-There are two daily minivan direct from Vientiane to Udon Thani which are available to book online.
+There are currently 5 direct services a day from Vientiane to Udon Thani available to book online.

 Use the Search Box below to buy your tickets from Vientiane to Udon Thani.

-The PTS Transit service to Udon Thani commences with a pick up from any hotel in Vientiane city centre.
+Soutchai Travel services from Vientiane to Udon Thani commence with a pick up from any hotel in Vientiane city centre.

-PTS Transit services from Vientiane to Udon Thani terminate at Udon Thani Bus Terminal 1.
+Soutchai Travel services from Vientiane to Udon Thani terminate at Udon Thani Bus Terminal 2.

 About Udon Thani